 |Average Salary 2022||+2%|

-Executive and Management salaries in Lithuania are rising in the year 2023 based on recent submitted salaries and reports.
-As displayed in the chart, salaries in 2022 are 2% higher than those of 2021.
+Salaries for individuals working in Executive and Management in Lithuania are rising in the year 2023 based on recently submitted salaries and reports.
 The trend suggests a slow yet continuous increase in pay in 2024 and future years.
-These numbers may vary from industry to another.
+These numbers may vary from one industry to another.

-This minimum pay rate per hour for a person in Lithuania is 8 LTL.
+The minimum pay rate per hour for people working in Executive and Management in Lithuania is 8 LTL.
 This is the minimum as per the gathered data in the salary survey not the minimum hourly rate mandated by law.

 A good and competitive compensation would range anywhere between 4,020 LTL and 4,760 LTL.
-This is a very rough estimate and your experience and education will play a very huge part into your final earnings.
+This is a very rough estimate.
+Experience and education play a very huge part in the final earnings.

-The base salary for Executive and Management in Lithuania is ranges from 3,040 LTL to 4,760 LTL.
+The base salary for jobs in Executive and Management in Lithuania ranges from 3,040 LTL to 4,760 LTL.
 The base salary depends on many factors including experience and education.
-It is not easy to provide a figure with very little information, so take this range in a grain of salt.
+It is not easy to provide a figure with very little information, so take this range with a grain of salt.

 ©Salary Explorer 2023